-Monitoring the effectiveness of herbicide treatments on hydrilla is undertaken in three ways in Cleveland Metroparks- visual monitoring, water samples, and tuber sampling.
+Monitoring the effectiveness of herbicide treatments on hydrilla is done several ways in Cleveland Metroparks: visual monitoring, rake tosses, water samples, and tuber sampling.
 Visual monitoring of infested areas is conducted to track the growth and spread of hydrilla and the effectiveness of treatments.
 Visual monitoring is regularly carried out by Cleveland Metroparks staff and contractors during the growing season.
-Visual monitoring is effective in areas where hydrilla is present in well-established populations, but on a larger scale, due to the plants ability to grown in deep, murky water and spread via fragments, it is difficult to detect.
-Water samples are taken during the treatment season and sent to SEPro Corporation for FasTESTing, which determines the concentration of herbicide at the ppb level.
+Visual monitoring is effective in areas where hydrilla is present in wellestablished populations, but on a larger scale, due to the plants ability to grown in deep, murky water and spread via fragments, it is difficult to detect.
+Rake tosses may be conducted from the edges of a waterbody or from a boat or kayak.
+Two hard garden rake heads are fastened together and tossed on a rope into deep, murky waters to aid in hydrilla detection.
+Water samples are taken during the treatment season and sent to SePro Corporation for FasTESTing, which determines the concentration of herbicide at the ppb level.
 This ensures that the minimum effective concentration of herbicide is maintained in a waterbody.
-Sampling is done at regular intervals from set sites throughout the waterbody.
+Depending on the size of the waterbody, one to three FasTEST samples are taken from an assigned site(s) at each waterbody.